Qarik-Group/sw-concourse-training/README.md

 In the BOSH Training session we learned to create a BOSH release.
 Here that release has been provided in a working state.
 We'll want to create that release again here and push it back to your fork of this repository.

-`spruce merge ci/settings.yml mainfests/nginx-release.yml > manifests/manifest.yml`
+Have a look at `manifests/nginx-release.yml`, and we'll merge those changes in to your bosh release `spruce merge ci/settings.yml manifests/nginx-release.yml > manifests/manifest.yml`

-`spruce merge --prune github --prune release  ci/settings.yml ci/lab3.yml > ci/pipeline.yml`
+Have a look at `ci/lab3.yml` and we'll merge those in to your pipeline `spruce merge --prune github --prune release  ci/settings.yml ci/lab3.yml > ci/pipeline.yml`

+Once again we set the pipeline
 `fly -t concourse-tutorial set-pipeline -c ci/pipeline.yml -p ${GITHUB_USERNAME}-pipeline`

 ---